gameontext/sample-room-nodejs/README.md

 ## Access room on Game On!
-Once the room is set up and it has registered with the server, it will be accessible on [Game On!](https://game-on.org/).
+Once the room is set up and it has registered with the application, it will be accessible on [Game On!](https://game-on.org/).
 It may take a moment for the room to appear.

 1. Log in to [Game On!](https://game-on.org/) using the authentication method you used to create your user ID and shared secret for the registered room.
 2. Use the Game On! command `/listmyrooms` from The First Room, to see your list of rooms.
 Once your room is registered, it will appear in that list.